🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 $$ d = \frac{m}{\rho \cdot A} \times 10^4 $$

-$\rho$: Metal density [g/cm³], $A$: Plating area [cm²]
+$\rho$: metal density [g/cm³], $A$: plated area [cm²]

-Effect of Current Density:
+Effect of current density:

 Code Example 3.1: Plating Thickness Calculation Using Faraday's Law